umasreeram/fraud-detection-page.github.io/README.md

 Thus the odds can be expressed as a linear combination of the predictor variables.
 Logistic regression models the probability of the default class, here the probability of fraud.

 ## Approach 2: Tree Based Methods
-Compared to logisitic regression, tree based methods are less susceptible to outliers and make fewer assumptions about the underlying structure of our data.
-So, in addition to logisitic regression, we tried tree based methods such as Random Forest, LGBM, and XGBoost.
+Compared to logistic regression, tree based methods are less susceptible to outliers and make fewer assumptions about the underlying structure of our data.
+So, in addition to logistic regression, we tried tree based methods such as Random Forest, LGBM, and XGBoost.

 ### 2.1 Random Forest